rahildoshi97/materforge/docs/tutorials/getting_started.md

-# Getting Started with pymatlib
+# Getting Started with materforge

-This tutorial will guide you through the basics of using pymatlib to model material properties for simulations.
+This tutorial will guide you through the basics of using materforge to model material properties for simulations.

 ## Prerequisites